 Whether an investment in the Trust is appropriate for you will depend on your own requirements and attitude to risk.
-The Trust is designed for high net worth retail investors (although units in the Trust may be marketed to all types of investor) who:
+The Trust is designed for high net worth retail investors (although units in the Trust may be marketed to all types of investors), who:

-- want to achieve long-term capital growth through investing in UK and overseas markets with the expertise of the Investment Adviser, - for who receiving an income from their investments is of less importance, - can meet the minimum investment levels. - are able to commit to a long term investment in the Trust and take the risk of losing part or all of their investment capital, and - who understand and are willing to take the risks involved in investing in the Trust (as detailed under "Risk Factors").
+want to achieve a total return on their investments from capital growth or income over the longer term through investing in UK and overseas markets using the expertise of the Investment Adviser,

+- for whom receiving an income from their investments is of secondary importance, - can meet the minimum investment levels, - are able to commit to a long term investment in the Trust and take the risk of losing part or all of their investment capital, and - who understand and are willing to take the risks involved in investing in the Trust (as detailed under "Risk Factors").